 In module 3, we will focus on identifying the opportunities you have as a manager to act based on the needs that the analyses identify.
-This includes components such as: product estimates, incentive systems for employees, performance measurement and combined models for handling several perspectives at the same time.
+This includes components such as: incentive systems for employees, performance measurement and combined models for handling several perspectives at the same time.

 Module 4 Continuation of financial control and project work – putting the knowledge to work (2 days)

 How should I apply my knowledge to my own daily work and business?